Aeroflot Logo

 Aeroflot LogoAeroflot Logo PNG

+The Aeroflot logo symbolizes its key values – safety, reliability, high level of service, freedom, and professionalism.
 The hammer and sickle at the bottom of the logo are symbols of socialist Russia.
 In this context, they reflect the legacy of the past and the company’s connection to the country’s history.
-The yellow curve symbolizes the aircraft’s wing, which is associated with the main activity of the company – air transportation.
-The Russian flag flying upwards and the signature “Russian Airlines” under the company’s name reflect its belonging to Russia and national character.
+The yellow curve symbolizes the aircraft’s wing, which is associated with the company’s air transportation activity.
+The Russian flag flying upwards and the signature “Russian Airlines” under the company’s name reflect its belonging to Russia and its national character.

 Aeroflot: Brand overview